-If you want the professional tutorial, go here.
+If you want a professional tutorial, go here.

 In all honesty, I needed window treatments in my living room anyway since my old Target unlined curtains were ruined from years of the sun beating down on them.
 So this was a project of necessity, not just one to create something new for the blog.
 But, and big but here, I also wanted to step outside my comfort zone a little too by creating something other than a cute accent piece for the kids’ room or a sign for the kitchen.
 This was an actual big girl project that was going to take more blood, sweat, tears, and money than I usually am comfortable using.

-Last Saturday, my friend and I got out of the house sans toddler children thanks to her husband watching both of our girls (not an easy task, trust me) since Mike was working.
+Last Saturday, my friend and I got out of the house sans toddler children thanks to her husband watching both of our girls (not an effortless task, trust me) since Mike was working.

 So whilst at Target, I found these curtains:

 A package of panel curtains in just the right color for only $17.48 on clearance of which I bought two, one for each side of the window.
 I should state that I was already way ahead of the game financially compared to the blogger who created the inspiration curtains because hers were from Restoration Hardware.
 Her curtains, I can only ascertain, were probably more than my car payment last month.